 In 2006, Dr. Browning authored the international bestseller, “Emergenetics: Tap into the New Science of Success”.
 Most recently, she published her second book in December 2017, “Work That Works: Emergineering a Positive Corporate Climate.”

-She extends her interest in children as a founding board member of the Kenyan Children Foundation whose mission is to provide transformational experiences for Americans through compassionate involvement with Kenya street children.
-Frequently, she and her husband, Armistead, organize and lead groups to Nairobi, Kenya where they work with orphaned and destitute children, many of whom are HIV positive.
+Dr. Browning is active in the community, serving as a founding board member of the Kenyan Children Foundation, whose mission is to provide transformational experiences for Americans through involvement with Kenyan street children.